HHChuang/trajAnalysis/README.md

 - Traj: serious of structures (XYZ coordinate)
     - first line: amount of atom
     - second line: comment line
     - following line: XYZ coordinat

   and then, repeat this format.
+For example, there are 5 atom in the following figure, and the comment line starts from its electronic energy.
+After that, it prints out its Cartesian coordinate.

      <div style='float: center'>
         <img style='width: 400px' src="./fig/traj.png"></img>